 - they didn’t receive an Economic Impact Payment, or

-Charitable deduction changes: New this year, taxpayers who don’t itemize deductions may take a charitable deduction of up to $300 for cash contributions made in 2020 to qualifying organizations.
+Charitable deduction changes: New this year, taxpayers who don’t itemize deductions may take a charitable deduction of up to $300 for a single person or $600 for married filing point for cash contributions made in 2021 to qualifying organizations.
 For more information, read Publication 526, Charitable Contributions.